rsabackground-01

 3. Interpersonal and Soft Skills Development

-Ready, Set, App! interns are high school students from across the state who are experienced and passionate about computer science.
-They are assigned as mentors to the teams competing in the competition to provide insight and guidance to them as they develop their apps.
-They will meet with teams on a regular basis to track progress and answer questions, helping them overcome any obstacles on their pathway to success.
-This help can include anything from tips on time management, troubleshooting code, providing insight on designs, and more.
-They're a vital resource in this competition and we are so excited to have them on board!
+Ready, Set, App! provides a meaningful work-based learning experience for students not just through competing, but also through our internship program.
+Ready, Set, App! interns are high school students from across the state who are experienced in and passionate about computer science.
+They are assigned as mentors to the teams competing in the competition to provide guidance as they develop their apps.
+Interns are a vital resource in this competition, meeting virtually with teams to help them progress and enabling them to overcome any obstacles on their pathway to success.
+This help can include sharing tips on time management, providing insight on designs, troubleshooting code, and more.
+We will need hardworking, dedicated students to fill these spots for our seventh cycle.
+And we can’t forget to mention, this is a paid internship!
+So, if you’re looking to build your leadership skills while reinforcing your own skills in coding and design, keep an eye out for applications to open this fall.

 RSA is designed in three phases: